THE TRUTH ABOUT SOYA | IS SOY SAUCE KETO?

 Soy sauce is a condiment made from fermented soya beans, water, salt and sometimes wheat or other grains.
 It adds a salty and umami flavour to many dishes.

 Soy sauce is low in carbs, with only 1 gram of net carbs per tablespoon (15 ml).
+Low sodium soy sauce also has minimal impact on macro counts, making it a suitable choice for those monitoring their carb intake.
 That means you can use it on keto as long as you don’t go overboard and avoid brands that add sugar or other sweeteners.

-While there are many studies on the effects of soya consumption, the results are still inconclusive.
-It is best to speak with your doctor if you have any concerns about potential health risks associated with consuming soya products.
+While many studies have examined the effects of soya consumption, the results are still inconclusive.
+If you have any concerns about potential health risks associated with consuming soya products, speak with your doctor.

 While inconclusive, issues related to the consumption of soya can include over-processing with additives or GMOs, allergic reactions, and possible estrogenic effects.